-6. COMMITTEE OF APPEAL
+6. APPEAL PROCEDURE

-Appeals will be handled according to the 400 Jurisdiction rules.

-The delay to appeal is counted from the moment of the communication of the Jury decision to the interested parties and it is 48 hours.

-The 24 hours of the Sunday do not count within the 48 hours to appeal.
+Appeals will be handled according to the provisions of Art.
+405. The time limit to appeal is counted from the moment of the communication of the Jury decision to the interested parties and it is 48 hours.
+The 24 hours of the race day do not count within the 48 hours to appeal.

-Address, telephone and fax should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver with copy to his N.A.
-The driver may agree on having no UIM International Court of Appeal meeting but to handle the appeal through telephone and fax - if possible - in order to limit the costs of the appeal.
+Address, telephone and fax should be clearly mentioned on the appeal so that the UIM can send any correspondence directly to the driver with copy to his/her N.A.
+The driver may agree on having no UIM International Court of Appeal meeting but to handle the appeal through telecommunication channels - if possible - in order to limit the costs of the appeal.